What is Osgood Schlatter’s Disease?

 A combination of ice and TENS treatment will help reduce pain and inflammation.
 It improves the healing rate.

-Rest is important in the management of Osgood Schlatter’s disease and relief of pain.
-Exercises and sporting activities are stopped during flare up stage of the disease.
+Rest is important in the management of Osgood Schlatter’s disease and the relief of pain.
+Exercises and sporting activities are stopped during the flare-up stage of the disease.

 Stretching and Massage

-One of the common reasons for developing Osgood Schlatter’s disease is excessively tight quadriceps muscles, ITB, hamstrings, hip flexors and calf muscles.
-Physiotherapist will design stretching exercises for these muscles as well as teach the patient how it can be done at home.
+One of the common reasons for developing Osgood Schlatter’s disease is excessively tight quadriceps muscles, ITB, hamstrings, hip flexors, and calf muscles.
+The physiotherapist will design stretching exercises for these muscles as well as teach the patient how it can be done at home.

 Massage/ foam rollers especially in the early phase when stretches create pain at the Osgood Schlatter’s disease site can be beneficial.

-The muscle balance around the knee may not be adequate and causing excess stress at the site of tibial tuberosity.
-Physiotherapist will help in designing an appropriate strengthening regime.
+The muscle balance around the knee may not be adequate and causing excess stress at the site of the tibial tuberosity.
+A physiotherapist will help in designing an appropriate strengthening regime.

 Foot and Arch Control & Orthotics

-The foot biomechanics or arch control may be inadequate in an individual for high intensity of sport.
+The foot biomechanics or arch control may be inadequate in an individual for the high intensity of the sport.

-The physiotherapist can assist in both the assessment and corrective exercises for the dynamic foot control.
+The physiotherapist can assist in both the assessment and corrective exercises for dynamic foot control.

-It is a self-limiting disease in which complete recovery can be expected with closure of the tibial growth plate.
-In the long run patients with enlarged lump at the site as a result apophysitis may complaint of pain with kneeling activities.
+It is a self-limiting disease in which complete recovery can be expected with the closure of the tibial growth plate.
+In the long run patients with an enlarged lump at the site as a result of apophysitis may complain of pain with kneeling activities.

 The condition in some cases may linger on for months and doesn’t show good recovery with conservative treatment and may need surgical intervention.
-Corticosteroid injections causes’ subcutaneous atrophy hence not recommended.
+Corticosteroid injections cause’ subcutaneous atrophy hence not recommended.